dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc.md

 message dr anderson

-The importance of geography in the early world.
-- surveying (especially elevation, during a chaotic time)
-- astrology as a coordinate system for locating oneself
-- mythology as a means of preserving knowledge
-  - but also for fostering a purpose in a violent world with lots of suffering
-  - and for cultivating trans-generational strategies for improving the human condition

 Lets be real, up to this point, humanity has been sticking to the rivers and lakes that it's used to.
 But that's all about to change.
 Things are starting to heat up.
 Literally.